 Through these field schools, farmers also learn how to manage their lands sustainably to ensure they remain fruitful and productive for future generations of cocoa farmers.
 Topics such as environmental preservation, waste reduction and proper recycling methods are also covered.

 RFA certified farms have all met rigorous social and environmental standards set by the Sustainable Agricultural Network (SAN), the oldest and largest coalition of NGOs striving to improve commodity production in the tropics.

 RFA, QPP and TCHOSource all offer cocoa farmers extensive training to help improve crop quality, crop yield and overall farm management.
 Farmers who receive this training are in turn responsible for transferring skills to others in their community, thereby facilitating the perpetuation of knowledge transfer and the learning of best practices.

-The end result is these cocoa farmers are able to earn more from their crops and consequently improve their quality of life.
-These programs also work with co-operatives and local union representatives to ensure farmers and their family's needs are met in areas such as healthcare, education, youth programs and community development.
+The end result is that these cocoa farmers are able to earn more from their crops and consequently improve their quality of life.
+These programs also work with co-operatives and local union representatives to ensure farmers and their families' needs are met in areas such as health care, education, youth programs and community development.
 Click here to learn more about Farmer Field Schools, The Rainforest Alliance (RFA), Quality Partnership Program (QPP) and TCHOSource.